fanick1/duel6r-gsi/README.md

 # Game State Integration backend for Duel6r

-provides endpoint on url `http://127.0.0.1:3000/api/duel6r-gsi`, any JSON data POSTed to this endpoint will be available for GETing.
+Provides endpoint on url `http://127.0.0.1:3000/api/duel6r-gsi`, any JSON data POSTed to this endpoint will be available for GETing.
+Simple minimalistic viewer of the data is implemented in `public/index.html` - navigate to `http://127.0.0.1:3000/` to see it in action.

 # Usage